textpattern/textpattern.github.io/development/database-schema-reference.md

 ## textpattern

-The `textpattern` table contains the articles you create on the [Write panel](https://docs.textpattern.io/administration/write-panel).
+Contains the articles you create on the [Write panel](https://docs.textpattern.io/administration/write-panel).

 Column | Type | Description
 ---|---|---